![]() |

 www.stamp-shop.com/images.html, but

-until just the last few days before the auction.
+possibly not until just the last few days before the

 Estimate.